Cisco-GC-EN-Arch/Wi-Fi6-IoT-Edge-Computing-for-Healthcare/README.md

 ## Configuration

+Google is awesome!
 If the code is configurable, describe it in detail, either here or in other documentation that you reference.
-Google is awesome!

 ## Usage

-Show users how to use the code.
-Use appropriate formatting when showing code snippets or command line output.
 Please refer to PPT file.

-### DevNet Sandbox

-A great way to make your repo easy for others to use is to provide a link to a [DevNet Sandbox](https://developer.cisco.com/site/sandbox/) that provides a network or other resources required to use this code.
-In addition to identifying an appropriate sandbox, be sure to provide instructions and any configuration necessary to run your code with the sandbox.

-## How to test the software

-Provide details on steps to test, versions of components/dependencies against which code was tested, date the code was last tested, etc.
-If the repo includes automated tests, detail how to run those tests.
-If the repo is instrumented with a continuous testing framework, that is even better.

 ## Known issues